Wireless Telecommunication Facility Regulations in the Public Right-of-Way

-In response to technologies, inquires from cell carriers, and pending state legislation SB 649, minor text amendments to the Burbank Municipal Code Section 7-3-708 are proposed regarding city design and concealment requirements for wireless telecommunication facilities in the public right-of-way.
+In response to technologies, inquires from cell carriers, and pending state legislation SB 649, minor text amendments to the Burbank Municipal Code Section 7-3-708 were prepared regarding city design and concealment requirements for wireless telecommunication facilities in the public right-of-way.
 A Community Meeting was held on August 30, 2017 to discuss and get input from the community on the proposed updates (Notice).

 Wireless Telecommunications Facilities Ordinance Update

 On August 25, 2015, the City of Burbank City Council adopted Ordinance No. 15-3,868 updating the Wireless Telecommunications Facilities Ordinance.
 The update project is the culmination of a multi-year process that included multiple City Council study sessions and community meetings.
 The update contains the City Council directed changes to the Zoning Ordinance which address how Wireless Telecommunications Facilities are regulated on private property, as well as the City Council directed changes to Title 7 which address regulations of the Public Right-of-Way.
 The Planning Board considered the changes to the Zoning Ordinance and voted 5-0 to recommend approval of the update to the City Council.

 The Planning Division prepared a Public Review Draft of the update to the City of Burbank’s Wireless Telecommunications Facilities ordinance.
 The update is intended to address the potential negative aesthetic impacts of wireless facilities, while providing for the communication needs of Burbank's residents and businesses.
 Planning staff invites all interested parties to submit comments on the proposed ordinance.